openfab-lab/FabMob/FAQ/FAQ_computers-module.md

 ### What if the computer doesn't start up ?
 Push the on/off button for 14 seconds then push it one more time.
 This should reboot the computer.

-If this doesn't work, plug the computer for 10 min at the power and try again. **If the computer doens't start at all, note int in the logbook !**
+If this doesn't work, plug the computer for 10 min at the power and try again. **If the computer doens't start at all, note it in the logbook !**

 The problem of starting up is less frequent when the computer in not put in hibride mode ie the screen closed.
 Avoid closing the screen without shutting down the computer.